stormpath/stormpath-documentation/source/005_auth_n.rst

 You control which Account Stores are assigned (mapped) to an Application, and the order in which they are consulted during a login attempt, by manipulating an Application's AccountStoreMapping resources.

-An individual Directory resource may be accessed via its Resource URI:
+An individual Account Store resource may be accessed via its Resource URI:

 **accountStoreMapping URI**